alnoki/AAAAAA/doc/index.rst

 .. glossary::

    AAAAAA
-      Alnoki's Algorithmic Analysis Asset Allocation Applications (AAAAAA), colloquially referred to as *alnoki's apps*, are a growing collection of :ref:`financial analysis <guide-fin-background>` tools.
+      :xref:`Alnoki <alnoki-repos>`'s Algorithmic Analysis Asset Allocation
+      Applications (AAAAAA), colloquially referred to as *alnoki's apps*, are a growing collection of :ref:`financial analysis <guide-fin-background>`
-      :xref:`source-code` is written in the
+      tools. :xref:`source-code` is written in the
       :xref:`Python computer language <Python>`, using additional
       :ref:`packages <python:tut-packages>` developed by the
       :xref:`open-source` community